Ameen-Samad/FED_S10259106E_S10258972J_Assignment2/README.md

 Testing:
-    For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:

-    Contact form
+    Contact Us Page:
-    Go to the "Contact Us" page
-    Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
+    Go to the "Contact Us" page where there is a form you can fill up and try to submit the empty form and ensure that an error message about the required fields appears.
+After that input the correct details and a message that says successful should appear.

     In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-    You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-    If this section grows too long, you may want to split it off into a separate file and link to it from here.
+    On monitor. the website will look normal but when you minimize the browser to width 650, it will look different as compared to the full screen one as we have made it responsive by adding the @media.

 Credits:
-    Content
+    Content:
     The text for the products were obtained from https://novelship.com/

-    Media
+    Media:
     The photos used in this site were obtained from https://novelship.com/

     Acknowledgements:
-    I received inspiration for this project from https://novelship.com/
+    We received inspiration for this project from https://novelship.com/

     Logo:
     We have used this website to generate the logo: https://www.design.com/